TheRealChickon/ValorantAccountGenerator/README.md

 - python main.py

-*NOTE: YOU MAY HAVE TO CHANGE USERNAME EMAIL AND PASSWORD TO YOUR LIKING BY MODIFYING MAIN.PY TO DO THIS OPEN IT WITH NOTEPAD AND MODIFY THE STRINGS IN THE FUNCTIONS random_email, random_username and random_password.*
+*NOTE: YOU MAY HAVE TO CHANGE USERNAME EMAIL PASSWORD AND WEBHOOK TO YOUR LIKING BY MODIFYING MAIN.PY TO DO THIS OPEN IT WITH NOTEPAD AND MODIFY THE STRINGS IN THE FUNCTIONS random_email, random_username and random_password.*

 2. **Access Credentials**: All necessary accounts and access credentials are saved in a text file.
 The program will prompt you to provide any required input, and you can refer to the text file for additional information.